reisenberger/architecture-center/docs/guide/design-principles/partition.md

 **Partition different parts of the application.** Databases are one obvious candidate for partitioning, but also consider storage, cache, queues, and compute instances.

 **Design the partition key to avoid hot spots.** If you partition a database, but one shard still gets the majority of the requests, then you haven't solved your problem.
 Ideally, load gets distributed evenly across all the partitions.
 For example, hash by customer ID and not the first letter of the customer name, because some letters are more frequent.
 The same principle applies when partitioning a message queue.
 Pick a partition key that leads to an even distribution of messages across the set of queues.
+For more information, see [Sharding][sharding].

 **Partition around Azure subscription and resource group limits.** Individual components and services have limits, but there are also limits for subscriptions and resource groups.
 For large applications, you might need to partition around those limits.